lrug/lrug.org/source/meetings/2016/september/index.html.md

 * [“Confident Ruby”](http://www.confidentruby.com/) by [Avdi Grimm](http://avdi.org/)

 If you'd like the chance to be one of twenty winners visit [this online form](https://goo.gl/forms/mfs7Zplsg96VpWBD3) and enter your name, email address, and choice of book.
-The form opens on *Tuesday, 13th September* and will be open until *1pm on Tuesday, 20th September 2016*.
+The form opens in *the evening of Monday, 13th September* and will be open until *1pm on Tuesday, 20th September 2016*.

 Thanks [Hired](https://hired.co.uk/?utm_source=events&utm_medium=lurg16)!